 Western Red Cedar

 Western Red Cedar is an American wood with a soft red-brown color and a tight, straight grain with few knots.
 It can be finished to a smooth, silky surface with little effort.
-Lightest in weight, it is valued for its distinct appearance, aroma, and its high natural resistance to decay.
+Lightweight, it is valued for its distinct appearance, pleasant aroma, and natural resistance to decay.

 Accoya is an eco-friendly, farmed Radiata Pine that has been acetylated, a process which alters the woods chemistry.
 As a result, Accoya resists water accumulation and does not expand or contract like typical wood.
 This dimensional stability creates a longer expected life and allows paints and stains to last four times longer than versus regular woods.
 Accoya is able to withstand the elements to combat rot, making it particularly suitable for marine environments.
 Accoya does not need paint and has a projected lifespan of 50 years, whether painted or not.

 122 Armory Street

 Everett, PA 15537